ibexa/documentation-developer/docs/getting_started/install_on_ibexa_cloud.md

 !!! caution

     If you want to use the [Platform.sh CLI](https://docs.platform.sh/development/cli.html), you have to set it up for Ibexa Cloud.
-    Concidere the following alias to use `ibexa_cloud` with the right set up instead of `platform`:
+    Consider using the following alias `ibexa_cloud` with the right set up instead of `platform`:
     ```bash
     alias ibexa_cloud="PLATFORMSH_CLI_SESSION_ID=ibexa_cloud \
         PLATFORMSH_CLI_API_URL=https://api.cloud.ibexa.co \